jinsung/sva-cc-spring-2024/README.md

   - manipulating HTML elements
   - main and parant
   - Assignment: Create an interactive p5.js background for your webpage
+- Node and NPM
+  - Install node
+  - What is Node.js
+  - Server side programming
+  - WebSocket
+  - Client communication using socket server

 ### Week 3 -- Retreive Data